Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 Hernán Cortés and the Conquest of Mexico

-To many he was a hero, to others a god, to yet others nothing but a ruthless killer.
-Hernán Cortés, first of the Spanish conquistadors, landed his ships on the Gulf of Mexico in the year 1519.
+To many, he was a hero, to others a god, to yet others nothing but a ruthless killer.
+Hernán Cortés, the first of the Spanish conquistadors, landed his ships on the Gulf of Mexico in the year 1519.

 The conquest of Mexico, like the conquest of North America hundreds of years later, was a bloody one, and also involved the attempted genocide of native people.